ICRA-2024-workshop-exos/icra-2024-workshop-exos.github.io/asynchronousparticipation.md

 title: Asynchronous Participation
 ---

-A list of poster abstracts will be provided leading up to the workshop.
+Check out the [Posters](../posters) page for a list of poster abstracts.
 Submit your questions for the workshop speakers [here](https://forms.gle/HwSw48vt2fKVvS5N8).

 Links to video recordings of the talks and posters that have opted for asynchronous viewing will be available after the workshop concludes.